port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/jenkins.md

 </details>

-Done! any changes to a job process (queued, started, completed, finalized etc.) will trigger a webhook event to the webhook URL provided by Port.
+Done! any changes to a job or build process (queued, started, completed, finalized etc.) will trigger a webhook event to the webhook URL provided by Port.
 Port will parse the events according to the mapping and update the catalog entities accordingly.